oddhill/drupal-oddbaby/README.md

 ## Installing

-Start by downloading the project either as a zip-file or cloring it through git then navigate to the project in your terminal and write the following command.
+Start by downloading the project either as a zip-file or cloning it through git then navigate to the project in your terminal and write the following command.

 ```